nickmartin1ee7/Uwuify.DiscordBot/README.md

 # Uwuify.DiscordBot

-A discord bot who's single purpose is to Uwuify at your command.
+A discord bot who's primary directive is to convert text into the UwU meme format variant.

 ## Status